aio-libs/aioodbc/README.rst

 .. image:: https://coveralls.io/repos/aio-libs/aioodbc/badge.svg?branch=master&service=github
     :target: https://coveralls.io/github/aio-libs/aioodbc?branch=master

-**aioodbc** is Python 3.5+ module that makes possible accessing ODBC_ databases with asyncio_.
-It is rely on awesome pyodbc_ library, preserve same look and feel. *aioodbc* was written `async/await` syntax (PEP492_) thus not compatible with Python older then 3.5.
+**aioodbc** is Python 3.6+ module that makes possible accessing ODBC_ databases with asyncio_.
+It is rely on awesome pyodbc_ library, preserve same look and feel. *aioodbc* was written `async/await` syntax (PEP492_) as well as async-generators (PEP525_) thus not compatible with Python older then 3.6.
 Internally *aioodbc* employ threads to avoid blocking the event loop, btw threads_ are not that bad as you think, other drivers like motor_ use same approach.

 **aioodbc** fully compatible and tested with uvloop_.
 Take a look on a test suite, all tests are executed with both: default and uvloop_.